C2SM/c2sm.github.io/docs/models/icon/compile_and_run.md

     cd run && sbatch ./exp.c2sm_clm_r13b03_seaice.run
     ```
 You may need to adjust the account in the runscript to match your permissions.
 Alternatively, you can include `--account=<my_account_id>` in the `sbatch` command.

-!!! info

-    The data pool on `santis` is currently not in a persistent location, and you may not have access privileges.
-    Therefore, you may not be able to run the test cases at this time.
-    As soon as this is fixed, we will update this page accordingly.

 ## Input data